collinhover/kaiopua/plans/README.md

 Kaiopua

 ####Game Summary
-Science fiction builder puzzle game, in which the player assumes the role of a simple boy named Iki.
+Science fiction puzzle game, in which the player assumes the role of a simple boy named Iki.
 Iki is stranded on a moon sized worm-like creature named Kaiopua, who is broken and needs help to restore power to his life systems.
 The game will be accessible and playable via website, and will not require any third party plug-ins or software beyond the web browser of player’s choice.

 ![visual_style_001](https://github.com/collinhover/kaiopua/raw/master/plans/concepts/kaiopua_sketch_visual_style_001.jpg "Game Visual Style")

+####Core Goal
+The core goal of the project is to teach players how to solve communication and design problems efficiently.
+Communication efficiency is one of those core values of professional web design, where a web designer uses the smallest number of resources in the most efficient way to add as much to a user's experience as possible.
+For the full core goal description, see [Main README](https://github.com/collinhover/kaiopua).

+####Core Mechanic
+The game's core mechanic is the ability to change the size or scale of the player's environment.
+This includes everything in the game, from scaling the entire world to resizing individual parts of a plant.
+This is like a combination of a shrink ray and a giant growth potion, and works as follows:
+* The player has a bottle of sunshine, which has a limited amount of energy and shoots streams of light.
+* The player may use the bottle in two basic point and shoot methods:
+  * A. Make things smaller
+  * B. Make things bigger
+* Anything that the light streams touches will be activated and scaled based on the type of stream.
+* Anything scaled will keep the energy used and stay at that scale until the player takes it back.
+* By default a player scales individual faces of the game's objects.
+* If a player points and shoots at the ground, they will scale themselves, making the world seem to change scale.
+* To aid the player in scaling larger objects or sets of objects, they will also be able to quickly select entire objects using an object selection stream:
+  * Point and shoot once to select an object.
+  * Point and shoot again to deselect an object.
+  * All objects get scaled at the same rate.
+  * Uses energy based on amount of objects scaled.

 ####Setting
 The game takes place on a moon sized worm-like creature named Kaiopua, which begins as a newborn or seedling.
 Kaiopua is a giant white worm, split into a face with two eyes, a mouth, and a blowhole, and a stubby tail at the back.
 Between the face and tail are the individual levels of the game in the form of rings, containing all the puzzles and majority of the gameplay.
 The player may be gated or hindered from accessing some rings at any time during the game.
 The head serves three purposes: (a) it is the starting point of the game, (b) it may speak to the player to provide story or hints, and (c) it is the where a player may feed combinable objects that have been found while exploring.